© Reuse this

 A static evaluation of each finalist also contributes to the car’s score in terms of aesthetics, build quality and ergonomics, while considerations based on perceptions of value for money, cost of a spares’ basket, safety features and environmental friendliness contribute to overall points.

-The winner of South Africa’s Car of the Year competition – sponsored for the past 25 years by vehicle financier, WesBank, with additional support this year from Total, Hollard Insurance, Garmin and Varta – will be announced in March.
+South Africa’s Car of the Year competition – sponsored for the past 25 years by vehicle financier, WesBank, with additional support this year from Total, Hollard Insurance, Garmin and Varta – will be announced in March.